sea-of-fog/b-minor-compiler/README.md

 # B-minor compiler

 ## Changes to the language
+1. The compiler is named *bmc*
+2. The extension for B- files is *.bm*
-1. Declarations use let - that's easier to parse
+3. Declarations use let - that's easier to parse
-2. Booleans are encoded as $0 or $(-1)
+4. Booleans are encoded as $0 or $(-1)

 ## Todo
 1. [X] Generate code for print